nyergler/nyergler.github.io/content/posts/2010-02-03-most-popular-erroneous-post.md

 format: aside
 slug: most-popular-erroneous-post
 ---
 There are a few posts on my site that get the lion’s share of traffic.
 One of those is a one-off project I did to convert [Maildir to Mbox][1] .
 Today someone left a comment, saying that it didn’t work.
-And then I realized that somewhere along the line <tt class="docutils literal"><span class="pre">sys.argv[-1]</span></tt> had been converted to <tt class="docutils literal">sys.argv[1]</tt>.
+And then I realized that somewhere along the line `sys.argv[-1]` had been converted to `sys.argv[1]`.
 Not really the same thing.

 I’ve update the page, but it’s a little embarrassing to only realize 18 months (or more) after originally posting it that you’ve been giving out bum advice.